lasso-js/lasso/README.md

 <hr>

-Install the command line interface for the RaptorJS Optimizer:
+Install the command line interface for the Raptor Optimizer:

 ```bash
 npm install raptor-optimizer-cli --global